 14. Camillus Dominator

-The first thing people try to do when they see the Camillus Dominator is figure out whether it’s a fixed blade or a folder.
-The blade is fixed, but a folding mechanism reveals the blade.
+The first thing people try figure out when they see the Camillus Dominator is whether it’s a fixed blade or a folder.
+The answer?
+It’s kind of both.
+The blade itself is fixed, but a folding cover mechanism hides it when not in use.

 15. Fred Perrin Le Tri-Folder